Madhuu-k/Valor-Shield/README.md

 ---

 ## 💡 Solution
-ValorShield provides a parametric insurance system where:
+Valor Shield provides a parametric insurance system where:
 - Workers pay a small weekly premium
 - External disruptions are monitored in real-time
 - AI validates the legitimacy of the disruption and impact